Supersymmetric hybrid inflation with non-minimal coupling to gravity: The Model

-The value of $S_{min}$ increases gradually with the value of the parameter $\xi$.
-It is also clear from this equation that at $S \sim v$, $m_{\phi} \sim \lambda v$.
+It is found from this equations that at $S = v$, $m_{\phi} = \lambda v\sqrt{18/(v^4 -9v^2 +18)}$.
 Thus, it is interesting to note that the inflaton field acquired the constant mass independent of the parameter $\xi$, when waterfall field takes the constant parameter value $v$.
-This is a distinguishable behaviour of $m_{\phi}$ from $m_{S}$.
-All these characteristics of $m_{\phi}$ are indicated in the right panel of the Fig.\ref{fig2}, where $m_{\phi}^2$ is plotted with respect to the waterfall field $S$ for different values of the coupling parameter $\xi$.
-Furthermore, we have seen that the mass of the inflaton field is more sensitive to parameter $\xi$, as it should be and the mass almost remain positive for smaller values of $\xi\; (\le 0.01)$.
+This is a distinguishable behaviour of $m_{\phi}$ from the masses of other three fields.
+The middle right plot of Fig.\ref{fig3} shows the variation pattern of $m_{\phi}^2$ with respect to the waterfall field $S$ for different values of the coupling parameter $\xi$.
+From the plot it is seen that the minimum value of the field $S$ above which the inflaton field $\phi$ remains as a real field, increases gradually with the value of the parameter $\xi$.
+At $S = 0$, $m^2_{\phi} = - \frac{1}{4}\lambda^2v^4(3 + 16\xi)$.
+Thus along the inflationary path ($S=0$), the field $\phi$ remains in tachyonic state.
+Moreover, we have seen that the mass of the inflaton field $\phi$ is more sensitive to the higher values ($\ge 0.5$) of the parameter $\xi$, as it should be.
+For the sake of completeness it should be mention that for smaller values of $\xi < 0.5$ the mass of the field $\phi$ increases vary rapidly with the field $S$ initially, but the mass decreases effectively to zero as $S$ increases to its higher value (see the bottom right plot of the Fig.\ref{fig3}).